AnouarMellouk-Engineer/Frontend-Journey/README.md

 some resourses
  -->

-## Intro to the Web
+## 🌍Intro to the Web

-Frontend = what users see
+- **Frontend**= what users see
-Backend = logic, database, server
+- **Backend** = logic, database, server

+> Frontend and backend work together to deliver a complete digital experience.

 ---

-## What Is Frontend?
+## 🎨 What Is Frontend?

+Frontend is:

-The bridge between users and systems.
+> The bridge between users and systems.

+It transforms backend data into interactive, accessible, and user-friendly interfaces.
+Frontend is responsible for:

+- User Interface (UI)
+- User Experience (UX)
+- Interaction logic
+- Client-side performance

 ---